Earth Day 2020

 explore & connect

-- Enjoy sounds of the outdoors by tuning in to the songs of both our native birds as well as our migratory visitors this season.
+- Enjoy sounds of the outdoors by tuning in to the songs of both our native birds as well as our migratory visitors.
 Check out Audubon Louisiana’s website here and see which ones you are able to identify at home!

 - Hop on two wheels and take in some of our Baton Rouge’s beautiful local scenery by exploring the many bike paths and trails our capitol has to offer using this helpful resource from Visit Baton Rouge.